appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/install-server/cloud-providers/aws.md

 - Get the IP address of the instance from EC2 dashboard.

-- Use a SSH tool like `Putty` on windows, `ssh` command on macOS and linux to connect to the instance.
+- Use a SSH tool like `Putty` on windows, `ssh` command on macOS and Linux to connect to the instance.

 :::info
-The `ssh` command below is for macOS and linux.
+The `ssh` command below is for macOS and Linux.
 The other commands are same after you connect to the instance.
 :::

 - Locate the SSH private key of the public key if you used to create the instance.